 Pursuant to N.C.G.S. §143-64.24(8), the Board of Governors has adopted the following policies and procedures governing contracts to obtain the services of a consultant by the constituent institutions of the University of North Carolina.

 - ♦ The University of North Carolina Vice President for Finance is authorized to approve contracts for consulting services above the constituent institution’s management flexibility purchasing benchmark.
-(For any contracts exceeding $500,000, UNCG Purchasing will seek approval for the contract.)
+(For any contracts exceeding $500,000, UNCG Procurement Services will seek approval for the contract.)

-If you need assistance or have questions about contracting for consultant services, please contact the Purchasing Department at email@example.com.
+If you need assistance or have questions about contracting for consultant services, please contact the Procurement Services Department at email@example.com.

 Step 1: Review of Requirement and Resources

 A campus department seeking to obtain a contractual service should first make all the following determinations: